jensbrauer/rockpaperscissors/README.md

 ![Score Card](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/scorecard.PNG)

 - __Game Section__
   - The game section is where users can interact with the game flow itself.

 ![Game Area](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/gamearea.PNG)

-#### Players Choice Section
+- __Players Choice Section__
   - Clearly displaying the interactive elements in another warm orange color that expand on hover.
 The functionality of the interactive elements are also clarified with associated text-elements and icons that should remind anyone familiar with the game of the hand signs normaly used in real life.
 Furthermore, the headings guide the user to understand where their choice should be inputed.

 ![Players Choice](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/playerschoice.PNG)

-#### Message line
+- __Message line__
   - Seperating the players choice and the computers choice areas, is a message line where the round results are messaged; "Computer wins the round", "You win the round" or "It is a draw".

-#### Computers Choice Section
+(See image under Game Section above)

+- __Computers Choice Section__
   - Underneath, a computers choice section is interconnected but with a colder blue/green color on no on-hover effect.
 It is displayed with the laptop icon and a "To Be Announced" text tag as well as a "Computers Choice", to show the user that the oponent's(the computer's) respons will be displayed there.
 ![Computers Choice](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/computerschoice.PNG)

   - To the bottom right of the game-section, a "next-round" button pops at the end of a round before game is over.
 In order to allow the user to initiate next round at will instead of automatically.
 ![Next Round](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/nextround.PNG)

-#### Game Flow Scenarios
+- __Game Flow Scenarios__
   - At the end of each round, when choises are evaluated.
 The button that the player clicked and chose, as well at the pseudo-button for the computer choice display, will light up in green, yellow or red colors based on the results of the round.
 I. e.
 The loosers choice turns red, the winners choice turns green and at a draw - both are colored in yellow.
   ![Round Over](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/roundend.PNG)

   - At the end of the game (game over scenario), the complete gamesection is grayscaled to 70% in order to more effectively lead the users attention to the Score Card section where game results are displayed.
 Furthermore, no "next round" button is displayed and instead, "Start new game" button must be clicked in order to activate more game play.
   ![Game Over Scenario](https://github.com/jensbrauer/rockpaperscissors/blob/main/docs/readme_images/gameover.PNG)

-For some/all of your features, you may choose to reference the specific project files that implement them.

 ### Features Left to Implement